cloud-native-toolkit/site-developer-guide/docs/learning/devops.md

 [!["DevOps concepts with Red Hat OpenShift`"](http://img.youtube.com/vi/GOPWObjFTsI/0.jpg)](https://youtu.be/GOPWObjFTsI "DevOps concepts with Red Hat OpenShift"){: target=_blank}

-!!!Todo
-    Fixup formatting and reduce IBM branding

 ## Continuous Delivery

 In IBM Garage Method, one of the **Develop** practices is [continuous delivery](https://www.ibm.com/garage/method/practices/deliver/practice_continuous_delivery/).

 A preferred model for implementing continuous delivery is GitOps, where the desired state of the operational environment is defined in a source control repository (namely Git).

 ## What is continuous delivery